 Michigan Native Butterfly Farm is located on seven acres in the Oak Openings region of Southeastern Michigan and is home to more than 50 species of indigenous butterflies.
 We have abundant milkweed and native plants that support the life cycle of these butterflies, as well as cultivated gardens with favorite annual and perennial flowers for nectar.

-We raise Monarch, Painted Lady and Eastern Black Swallowtail butterflies for release, exhibit, and education in addition to various indigenous species including Pipevine, Spicebush, Tiger and Giant Swallowtails, Mourning Cloaks, Question Marks, Commas, Red Admirals, Variegated Fritillaries, Buckeyes, and American Ladies.
+We raise Monarch, Painted Lady and Cabbage White butterflies for release, exhibit, and education in addition to various indigenous species including Pipevine, Spicebush, Tiger, Eastern Black, Giant, and Zebra Swallowtails, Mourning Cloaks, Question Marks, Commas, Red Admirals, Variegated Fritillaries, Buckeyes, and American Ladies.

 As licensed nursery growers, we have a diverse product line designed to help create habitat that promotes the life cycle of butterflies ensuring that future generations will prosper.
 Each plant has been carefully selected to support the most common North American butterflies through each stage of development.